LinusKay/CyclePosters/README.md

 (i am probably going to rename this better at some point)

 A plugin that allows you to place any image in game, in the form of a "poster" made up of maps/item frames.
-These posters can be assigned multiple images, and cycled through manually.
+These posters can be assigned multiple images, which can cycle on a specified interval.
 Posters can additionally be setup to provide the user with a clickable message linked to  a URL.

+NOTE: newly created posters will only begin their automatic cycle upon server restart.

 ## Commands
 #### /poster place \<poster name> \<width> \<height> \<image> [image .. image]
 *eg: /poster place events 3 2 welcome.png events/partyevent.png*

-place poster of given size at click location.
+place poster of given size at click location. if more than one image is given, poster will automatically be set to cycle between slides every 10 seconds. if only one image is provided, cycling will be disabled.
+These can be edited in data.yml.

 * poster name: unique name to identify poster
 * width: width (in blocks) of poster